Read the text "Describing appearance".

 Write two words into the gaps:

-1. A face may be round, oval .
+1. A person may be tall, middle-sized or short, thin .